with Laurier Mandin, Andreas Schwabe and Stephanie Testa on September 16, 2019

 Andreas: Video, at least television, has been around for 70 years.
 Color broadcast started in the 50s, so why are we talking about video as though it’s something new and mysterious?
 We’re talking about video because digital marketing has changed the way people watch video.
 Video is a cool medium; the audience is passive, they feel more or less what they’re shown to feel.
 But emotional manipulation isn’t the most effective way to market your new product.
 In fact, Stephanie Testa thinks the focus should be on authenticity.

 Andreas: Stephanie Testa started out as a film and media student with a passion for documentaries.
 She sold her senior thesis film and moved to New York and worked as a technical consultant on several documentaries.
-A few years later, Stephanie Testa founded One Glass Video, a production studio focusing on branded entertainment and product videos.
+A few years later, Stephanie Testa founded Firelight Studio, a production studio focusing on branded entertainment and product videos.
 Graphos Product CEO Laurier Mandin joined me to speak with Stephanie Testa on the phone from One Glass in New York.

 Laurier: Stephanie, do you want to start out by telling us a little bit about what you do and how you got into it?